 A full description of the resistance band exercises can be found here.

-Finally, for anyone curious this is what isokinetic inversion and eversion strengthening looks like: (Video).
+For anyone curious this is what isokinetic inversion and eversion strengthening looks like: (Video).
 The isokinetic machines are usually found in rehab clinics.
 They’re nice because they provide variable resistance and are relatively safer than free weights.